Cure Salee: Changes

 While the Cure Salée has been taking place for several hundred years, independence from France in 1960 brought the involvement of the central government from Niamey, and the attempt to formalise it as a national festival and tourist attraction.
-During the last in a long line of Tuareg insurgencies (See: Tuareg Rebellion) against the central government, from 1990-1995, InGall was a prime fortification of the Niger armed forces, and no official Cure Salee was held.
+Between 1990 and 1995, the ongoing Tuareg Rebellion meant that no official Cure Salee was held.
 In September 2000, a "Flamme du Paix" ceremonial 'Burning of Weapons' by the rebel and government forces in Agadez forced the first Cure Salée following the final peace deals to be hastily rescheduled.

 On September 17, 2001, a much publicized Tuareg memorial was held for the victims of the 9/11 attacks in the United States.

 In recent years, the Niger government has tried to promote the Cure Salée, creating a tourist festival (sponsored by large international corporations like Coca-Cola) for western visitors, and using the cross-ethnic traditions of the Cure Salée to foster "a celebration of social cohesion in Niger".
-This aspect has come to the fore following 2000.
-Official involvement also has brought a greater emphasis on culture common to the rest of Niger: electric pop bands, beauty contests, and the sometimes forced ending of other rituals.
-In 2005, armed Niger Army troops enforced a ban on a traditional dance that emulates self-mutilation.

-One Wodaabe man was quoted by the AFP:

-It is more and more of a circus.
-The government sets the date artificially, decides who gets to perform, and creates a structure none of us understand.

 The [UN Joint Programme on HIV/AIDS], UNICEF, and the Niger government have begun using Cure Salée to provide aid in stemming HIV infection, and as well as malaria, guinea worm, malnutrition and encourage the use of vaccines to control preventable diseases.
 Vaccines and treatment of livestock, many bound for more heavily populated southern Niger, have also been mandated by the government.
 The 2004-2006 drought and famine in much of Niger has also focused attention on food aid at the Cure Salée.